From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 Recent photo of the Sherman School in its new building that was constructed in 1926.

-While Omaha finally installed a levee system along the river, residents in the community were often forgotten about and largely left to fend for themselves.
-It didn’t help that many of the remaining residents were poor and few had an education beyond the eight grade.
-The Pershing School merged with OPS in the 1950s after its residents voted to lower taxes making it impossible to fund it.
-The school at the south end of Eppley’s runway that had planes fly directly overhead and required landing lights on its roof ended up being demolished for airport expansion.
+Omaha eventually installed a levee system along the river, but residents in the community were often forgotten and largely left to fend for themselves.
+It didn’t help that many of the remaining residents were poor and few had an education beyond the eighth grade.
+The Pershing School, located at the south end of the runway and requiring landing lights on its roof as planes flew directly overhead, merged with Omaha Public Schools in the 1950s.

 Photo of Eppley Airfield courtesy of Omaha Airport Authority.